eficode/robotframework-oxygen/DEVGUIDE.md

   tags: oxygen-locusthandler
 ```

-Test your edit by running:
+Locusthandler has been configured.
+Now let's test your edit by running the following command in the **`locustenv` folder**:

+**!!
+Make sure to be in the right directory**

 ```
 $ python -m oxygen --version